cse110-sp23-group19/cse110-sp23-group19/admin/team.md

 ## Team Name: 0xDEADBEEF

-This is a magic hex number.
+This is a magical hex number.

-## brand

 ## Team Values